What Is Albinism?

 Both forms take a toll on your vision.

-Skin.
-It often appears pale white, cream, or pink.
-But people with the ocular, or eye, form of albinism may have skin that’s brown or otherwise similar to their relatives’ color.
+Skin symptoms of albinism: It often appears pale white, cream, or pink.
+But people with ocular albinism may have skin that’s brown or otherwise similar to the color of their relatives without albinism.

 Some children born with albinism may start or speed up production of melanin as they grow into their teens.
-So they may turn a bit darker.
+Their skin may turn a bit darker.
 People with albinism can burn easily in the sun and are more likely to get skin cancer, some as early as in their teens.